4 Types of Salsa Dancing — How to Choose One

 Popular in: The U.S. (New York in particular), Europe

 Now…ready to dance?
-Our community of instructors offers salsa classes in Cali and Medellin in all 4 of the above salsa styles.
+Our community of instructors offers salsa lessons in Bogota, Cali and Medellin in all 4 of the above salsa styles.
 Nothing makes us happier than getting new dancers out on the floor!
 Read more about our teachers and the styles they offer.

 And remember, there is no wrong place to start.
 No matter what style you begin with, you’ll build a foundation of salsa vocabulary that transfers to the others — enabling you to find common ground with salseros on any dancefloor, anywhere in the world.